hankster/Neckerworld/README.md

 Future efforts to continue and enhance this game concept will, in part, depend on the feedback received.

 * Multi-thread context switching -- Messages can be received at the server in random order and at random times.
 Each messages that requests a cube's-eye view needs a proper context switch of the rendering engine.
 Right now this is done through a hack.
-* Rendering synchronization -- Code that insures that a proper render is sent back to the client is not well understood and not tested for a large numbber of clients.
+* Rendering synchronization -- Code that insures that a proper render is sent back to the client is not well understood and not tested for a large number of clients.
 * Cube intersection errors -- The display of cubes that are in close proximity sometimes shows unwanted overlap and incorrect physical display.